 Discovering and Practicing Spirit-inspired, Christ-centered, God-honoring worship

-We have received a worship grant to use over the next year (2020-2021) to take a closer look at the concept of Sacred Pathways – the concept that each of us is wired to worship in different primary ways.
-This idea comes from the book by Gary Thomas of the same title, but our overall invitation is to deepen each individual’s Christian journey by exploring these 9 different pathways together.
+A: We have received a worship grant to use over the next year (2020-2021) to take a closer look at the concept of Sacred Pathways – the concept that each of us is wired to worship in different primary ways.
+This idea comes from the book by Gary Thomas of the same title, but our overall invitation is to deepen each individual’s Christian journey by exploring these nine different pathways together.
 We hope that taking this journey will expand our ideas of what worship is, as well as offer perspective and gratitude for the diversity and variation of how people respond to God.

-This page serves as a landing zone for resources, invitations and study, and throughout the year we will add content here as we spread invitations and experiment with the opportunities before us.
+A: This page serves as a landing zone for resources, invitations and study, and throughout the year we will add content here as we spread invitations and experiment with the opportunities before us.
 When we applied, we were not in a pandemic and now we are – so bear with us as we try different things and grow this thing as we go!

-This grant was made possible by the Calvin Institute of Christian Worship.
+A: This grant was made possible by the Calvin Institute of Christian Worship.
 “The Vital Worship Grants Program at the Calvin Institute of Christian Worship is designed to foster, strengthen and sustain well-grounded worship in congregations throughout North America.
 Two streams of grants are offered–to teacher-scholars and to worshiping communities.”

 You can find out more about their program here: https://worship.calvin.edu/grants/worshiping-communities/

 As well, this press release announces the full scope of the grants released this year (2020).